alexkemp9/Conky-Weather/README.md

 my $CACHE_UI = 1200;
 ```
 The Cache is saved as a Hash.
 Access is to the cache first until Timeout, when the cache is replaced after a fresh site access.

+### *File List*
+There follows a complete list of files supplied with this Repository.
+First note the following: